abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Link header

-The [Link header](#link-header-table) provides metadata information on the accessed resource in the HEAD or GET operation response.
+The [`Link` header](#link-header-table) provides the metadata information that the response returns for a resource that a HEAD or GET operation accesses.

-The metadata information can describe things such as hyperlinks from the resource and JSON schemas that describe the resource.
+The metadata information describes hyperlinks from the resource and JSON schemas that describe the resource.

-The following example shows the `Link` headers for a `ManagerAccount` resource with a role of `Administrator` that has a `Settings` annotation:
+The following example shows the `Link` headers for a `ManagerAccount` resource with the `Administrator` role that has a `Settings` annotation:

 ```http
 Link: </redfish/v1/AccountService/Roles/Administrator>; path=/Links/Role